 Access nationally consistent high accuracy elevation data through the LINZ Data Service.

-PGF-LiDAR opportunity and new data capture partnerships
+Seeking new data partnerships

 LiDAR base specification